beecars/asymmEDSR/README.md

 6. Fixed a bug on Windows in the `checkpoint()` class involving file system manipulations.
 7. Fixed a bug on Windows by disabling some of the multithread features.
 8. Fixed a bug on Windows using the `--test_only` mode.
 Now it actually works.

-Plus some little stuff I'm forgetting that I fixed when something broke along the way.
 ___